lindacom/SQL-and-TSQL/README5.md

 in mysql:

 1. select table
-2. go to export and in the format field select file type csv
+2. go to export and in the format field select file type csv for MS excel
 3. click go button

 in ssms: